 The following documents along-with a recent passport size photograph shall suffice for ID and Current residence address proof (self-attested copies of any of the below):

-For NRI customers, in case the documents submitted by a foreign national does not contain the details of address, in such case the documents issued by the Govt departments of foreign jurisdictions and letter issued by the Foreign Embassy or Mission in India shall be accepted as proof of address.
+In case the documents submitted by a foreign national does not contain the details of address, the documents issued by the Govt departments of foreign jurisdictions and letter issued by the Foreign Embassy or Mission in India shall be accepted as proof of address.

 Refer to the RBI circular below: